replicatedhq/troubleshoot.sh/docs/source/analyze/weave-report.md

 ### IPAM Pool Utilization

-A warning will be generated when at least 85% of the available IPs in the weave subnet are in use by pods.
+A warning will be generated when at least 85% of the available IPs in the Weave subnet are in use by pods.

 ### IPAM Pending Allocation